alicaleonie05/graphLayouts_with_tSNE/README.md

 and show embeddings of several distinct benchmark datasets which can be obtained without the need to develop a novel algorithm.
 We investigated the framework with different initializations, with altering the exaggeration value and varying the degree of freedom for the low-dimensional similarity t-kernel.<br>
 <br>
-Generate graph layouts of can_96 and dwt_1005 in Layouts_StructuralGraphsGraph using generateLayouts.ipynb<br>
+In this project we generate graph layouts of two structural datasets in Layouts_StructuralGraphsGraph using generateLayouts.ipynb<br>

-can_96 and dwt_1005 - Two structural datasets containing 96 nodes and 768 edges, and 1005 nodes and 8621 edges, respectively.
+Can_96 and dwt_1005 are two structural datasets containing 96 nodes and 768 edges, and 1005 nodes and 8621 edges, respectively.
 Both are obtained from the SuiteSparse Matrix Collection (formerly: Florida Sparse Matrix Collection), publicly available on https://sparse.tamu.edu/ (Davis and Hu 2011).
 For dwt_1005 c.f. https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/dwt/dwt_1005.html. <br>

 We use openTSNE (https://opentsne.readthedocs.io/en/stable/) and NetworkX (https://networkx.org/) to obtain the two-dimensional graph layouts/embeddings.<br>